ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Teacher-Student Training Details

 To reduce visual interference between parallel environments and minimize the sim-to-real gap, we incorporate a white room during data collection.
 The room is designed to be spacious enough to accommodate the maximum working space, including robot, table, and apple.
 Three RGB-D cameras\footnote{But we only use RGB information.}, calibrated with intrinsic and extrinsic parameters matching those of the real robot, capture visual information.
 During inference, the images from these cameras are processed by YOLO-World to generate object bounding boxes.

-Given the high memory demands of image data, we run 16 parallel environments on a single GPU \footnote{For some 24 GB GPU.} for data generation, achieving up to 36k successful trajectories per day.
+Given the high memory demands of image data, we run 16 parallel environments on a single GPU \footnote{RTX4090D, 24GB.} for data generation, achieving up to 36k successful trajectories per day.
 For ACT training, these trajectories are subsequently stored in an HDF5 data structure\footnote{Video-based dataset} (see Table~\ref{tab:hdf5_structure}).
 In our approach, we convert images to bounding boxes using YOLO-World and store the results in a dictionary format.
 Each trajectory consists of multiple steps, with each step containing bbox, qpos, and action data.